New AvenueNew Avenue

 18) Replace electrical panel in main home with a new 200-amp service, including a wire from the street, new panel, and all breakers.
 Amount: $3,272

-20) Survey after the foundation forms are set: Some owners try to avoid getting a survey for $2,000–$3,000 to save money.
-If we do this because you insist on it and then the inspector shows up and requests a letter from a surveyor, you will just pay the surveyor later for the same work.
-If the foundation is off by a few inches (or your home is not where you thought it was, which happens a lot), then you’ll have to pay to move the foundation forms.
+20) Survey after the foundation forms are set: Some owners try to avoid getting a survey for $3,000–$5,000 to save money.
+This is not recommended.
+We always request a suervey be performed before construction begins.
+If there is no survey and the inspector shows up and requests a letter from a surveyor, you will just pay the surveyor later for the same work.
+If the foundation is off by a few inches (or your home is not where you thought it was, which happens a lot), then you'll have to pay to move the foundation forms which can add thousands of dollars.
 Amount: $1,000 and up in unnecessary costs.

 Planning a construction project?
 New Avenue will make your life easier.
 Sign up to see example budgets and example floor plans or to use the New Avenue system for free here: Get Started